 Want to get an authentic, hands-on experience in Sunrise Corner’s natural heritage?
 Sign up for a workshop with Prairie Shore Botanicals!

 Prairie Shore Botanicals was founded by local botanist and author, Laura Reeves.
 Laura runs workshops and courses in and around Gardenton.
-Laura teaches you how to sustainably harvest and utilizing native plants.
+Laura teaches you how to sustainably harvest and utilize native plants.
 Laura de-mystifies using plants as medicine, and shows you the many ways that plants in this area can be used.
 You’ll leave Prairie Shore Botanicals enriched and ready to use your new skills at home.

 Get ready for a peaceful day in the wilderness, breathing the fresh air and tasting wild edibles.
 Don’t forget your camera!